James Julius Wood: Life

 He was born in Jedburgh on 4 September 1800 the son of Dr William Wood MD and his wife Isabella Hedley.
 He was grandson of James Wood, a minister from Calton in Edinburgh.
 He studied Divinity at Glasgow University graduating MA.
 He was licensed to preach by the Presbytery of Jedburgh in October 1825.
 He was ordained as a minister of the Church of Scotland at Newton-on-Ayr in 1827.

 In 1836, he was translated to Stirling and in 1839 to New Greyfriars in central Edinburgh.
 He left the church in the Disruption of 1843 but his congregation did not follow him.
 He fell into ill-health and spent some years in the Mediterranean trying to improve his health with church duties in Malta and Madeira.
 When on leave of absence for ill-health acted as chaplain to 42nd Royal Highlanders at Malta 1842.
 He resided two years in Madeira, and subsequently assisted Dr Guthrie, Dr Clason, and others.

 He returned to Scotland in 1848 to take on St George's Free Church in Dumfries, replacing Rev Mackenzie who moved to Birmingham.
 Dumfries was in the midst of a cholera epidemic when he arrived being inducted on 8 June 1848.
 The church grew until it had more than 600 communicant members.
-Glasgow University awarded him an honorary doctorare (Doctor of Divinity) in 1856.
+Glasgow University awarded him an honorary doctorate (Doctor of Divinity) in 1856.
 In 1857, he was elected Moderator of the General Assembly of the Free Church.
 In 1858, he was succeeded by Alexander Beith.
 In 1861, he was highly involved in the Revival Movement.

 He died in Dumfries on 27 March 1877.
 Wood has a memorial stone in St. Mary’s churchyard, Dumfries.